cooljith91112/ReiLua-Enhanced/ASSET_LOADING.md

 ## ✨ Benefits

-- ✅ Professional user experience
+- ✅ Polished user experience
 - ✅ User knows the game is loading, not frozen
 - ✅ Shows progress for large asset sets
 - ✅ Works with embedded assets
 - ✅ Minimal code required
 - ✅ Beautiful default UI

-The loading system makes your game feel polished and professional with just a few lines of code!
+The loading system makes your game feel polished with just a few lines of code!